bobhaffner/open_table_formats/aws_meetup/slides/slides.md

 # Open Table Formats Intro

-* The most important thing behind Data Lakehouses
+* Its the foundation of the Data Lakehouse
 * A layer that sits on top of object stores that brings database-like features to Data Lakes
 * Delivering on the Data Lake hype
 * Cheaper than Data Warehouses